apache/activemq-artemis/docs/user-manual/en/rest.md

 queue or topic.
 You may do a POST and never receive a response.
 Unfortunately, you don't know whether or not the server received the message and so a re-post of the message might cause duplicates to be posted to the queue or topic.
-By default, the ActiveMQ REST interface is configured to accept and post duplicate messages.
-You can change this by turning on duplicate message detection by setting the `dups-ok` config option to `false` as described in [ActiveMQ REST Interface Basics](#basics).
+By default, the Apache ActiveMQ REST interface is configured to accept and post duplicate messages.
+You can change this by turning on duplicate message detection by setting the `dups-ok` config option to `false` as described in [Apache ActiveMQ REST Interface Basics](#basics).
 When you do this, the initial POST to the `msg-create` URL will redirect you, using the standard HTTP 307 redirection mechanism to a unique URL to POST to.
 All other interactions remain the same as